Server

 - Remove the lock files

-, but the lock file is still there, you can manually remove the lock files:
+If no active process is using apt, but the lock file is still there, you can manually remove the lock files:

 sudo rm /var/lib/dpkg/lock-frontend